Jorgemendozaesp/TKT4196-CourseMaterial/py_guide.md

   * Windows+R, then type cmd and press enter.
   * Start >> Program Files >> Accessories >> Command Prompt

-Once you have a terminal window opened, type the following command (note that the dollar symbol indicates begining of command, but should not be typed in the command window):
+Once you have a terminal window opened, type the following command (note that the dollar symbol indicates beginning of command, but should not be typed in the command window):
 ```
 $ python -V
 ```